JoshuaOlubori/brutal-11/src/content/blog/blogpost-4.md

 </table>

--   Even Better Results: XGBoost achieved a lower RMSE (553.29), lower MAE (333.05), and a higher R-squared score (0.85) compared to Random Forest.
+-   **Even Better Results**: XGBoost achieved a lower RMSE (553.29), lower MAE (333.05), and a higher R-squared score (0.85) compared to Random Forest.
 This means it made even more accurate predictions and explained a larger portion of the variation in house prices.

-Why XGBoost Reigns Supreme
+***Why XGBoost Reigns Supreme***

 Here's what makes XGBoost exceptional: